Fraunhofer-SIT/ModExTransformer/README.md

-# ModExTransformer
-# Transformer-based Extraction of Deep Image Models
+# Transformer-based Extraction of Deep Image Models, EuroSP'22
 This is the official repository for the paper **Transformer-based Extraction of Deep Image Models** presented at the IEEE 7th European Symposium on Security and Privacy (EuroS&P'22).

 In our Paper, we propose to use a transformer model, namely Facebook's DeiT, to copy deep image models.
 Hence, this repository is largely based on [deit](https://github.com/facebookresearch/deit).